-On Global Dignity Day, speakers go into schools and tell pupils about their own lives and experiences with dignity and all that that entails: self-respect, ambition, hard work, a feeling of accomplishment.
+On Global Dignity Day, a variety of community and educational activities may be planned.
+In some places, speakers and community leaders might go into schools to share with the students about their own lives and experiences with dignity and all of the aspects that entails: self-respect, ambition, hard work, a feeling of accomplishment.

-Speakers can be of any nationality and any profession, from plumbers to CEO’s to soldiers to factory workers.
-It is less about the profession and more about the attitude of the speaker towards his or her own life.
+Speakers on Global Dignity Day can certainly be of any nationality and any profession, from plumbers to CEOs and from soldiers to factory workers.
+The important factor about the person chosen to speak is less about the profession and more about the attitude of the speaker towards his or her own life.

-After giving his or her talk, the speaker invites the students to think about what dignity means to them and how it affects their lives.
-After discussing dignity between themselves, the students are encouraged to tell their own stories in front of the class.
+After giving his or her talk, the speaker might invite the students to think about what dignity means to them and how it affects their lives.
+After discussing dignity between themselves, the students are then sometimes encouraged to tell their own stories in front of the class.

-After they have done this, which helps to crystallise their thoughts and is empowering in itself, they write a letter to themselves listing their aspirations and goals.
-The letters are collected and stored and returned to the children on the next Global Dignity Day, so that they can measure how their lives have changed and which goals have been met.
+After this activity helps to crystallize their thoughts, which is empowering in itself, they can even write a letter to themselves listing their aspirations and goals for the future.
+The letters are collected and stored and returned to the children a year later, on the next Global Dignity Day, so that they can measure how their lives have changed and which goals have been met.

-Global Dignity Day thus serves as a benchmark for children to measure their success and as a reminder of what they find truly important in life.
+For many students, teachers, professionals and others, Global Dignity Day serves as a benchmark for children to measure their success and as a reminder of what they find truly important in life.

 Other schools, universities and companies may choose to celebrate Global Dignity Day with events such as official ceremonies that pay respect and honor to citizens who display the characteristics associated with the day.
 Various influencers, role models, teachers and ‘change-makers’ are enlisted to act as advocates and activists for the day.
 Global Dignity Day continues to grow in popularity and is now celebrated in more than 80 different countries all over the world.